LisaHuelsmann/latitudinalCNDD/README.md

 The repository holds the folders [**code**](/code) (all Rscripts), [**data_prep**](/data_prep) (input and derived output data to run the analyses) and [**reproducibility_exports**](/reproducibility_exports) (CNDD estimates to reproduce the main meta-regressions).
 Moreover, when running the analysis pipeline, a folder **out** will be created with the results of mortality models, meta-regressions, and tables for the Extended Data.

 Because tree data from most ForestGEO sites cannot be made freely available, we generated 'fake sites' based on small samples of the dataset from Barro Colorado Island (BCI, Panama) available [here](https://datadryad.org/stash/dataset/doi:10.15146/5xcp-0d46).
-These fake sites were artificially aligned along a latitudinal gradient to be able to run the full analysis pipeline.
+These fake sites were artificially aligned along a latitudinal gradient to be able to run the full analysis pipeline (*June 6 2023: Note that the meta-analyses scripts are not yet fully working because the reduced dataset is too small).*

 ## Methodology